‘Brace yourselves’ as NSW virus cases rise

-People and businesses in NSW could face jail time and fines of up to $11,000 if they fail to comply with mass gathering bans to combat the spread of coronavirus.
+Some private schools in NSW will start teaching students online to limit the spread of coronavirus while harsh penalties will be imposed on people and businesses who fail to comply with a ban on mass gatherings.

-NSW Health Minister Brad Hazzard on Monday said he has made an order under the Public Health Act 2010 to force the immediate cancellation of public events with more than 500 people.
+NSW Health Minister Brad Hazzard has issued an order under the Public Health Act 2010 to force the immediate cancellation of public events with more than 500 people.

-Individuals who fail to comply could face up to six months in prison, a fine of up to $11,000, or both, he said.
-Additional penalties could be imposed for each day the offence continues.
+Individuals who fail to comply could face up to six months in prison, a fine of up to $11,000, or both, he said on Monday.

 Under the changes, which came into effect on Sunday, corporations face even harsher fines, Mr Hazzard said.